23 March 2015

-Varicose veins are a common problem which affect up to one third of people.
-Although they are rarely serious they may look unsightly and can cause discomfort.
-Karim El Sakka, a consultant vascular surgeon at The Montefiore Hospital in Hove, gives some advice on the options available for treatment of varicose veins.
+Mr Karim El Sakka, consultant vascular surgeon at the Montefiore Hospital in Hove, discusses the options available for the treatment of varicose veins.